maropu/spark-kinesis-sql-asl/README.md

     scala> ssc.start()
     scala> ssc.awaitTermination()

-## Read/Write data to S3
+## Read data from S3

 If you launch a spark-shell with this compiled jar, you can read data from S3 as follows;

     // Settings for S3
     scala> val hadoopConf = sc.hadoopConfiguration
     scala> hadoopConf.set("fs.s3n.awsAccessKeyId", "XXX")
     scala> hadoopConf.set("fs.s3n.awsSecretAccessKey", "YYY")